Circuit of Ireland Rally: 2022

 After five years of absence, the Circuit returned to the 2022 racing calendar on Easter weekend.
 Officially called Wastewater Solutions Circuit of Ireland Rally 2022 was hosted by Ulster Automobile Club and promoted by the Easter Stages Ltd. The two day, 192.68 competitive kilometres event ran over 12 stages in Mid and East Antrim, with event headquarters in the Livestock Market in Ballymena.
 The Circuit of Ireland International Rally was the first round of the FIA Celtic Rally Trophy and well as the third round of the Irish Tarmac Rally Championship.

+2023

+Following the successful running of the 2022 Circuit of Ireland, the Circuit of Ireland returned in 2023.
+The single day event, hosted on 8 April 2023, saw 8 stages based in Mid-Ulster.
+The 2023 Circuit was officially called "Milburn Concrete Circuit of Ireland Rally 2023" and was organised by the Cookstown Motor Club and the Ulster Automobile Club.
+In total, the 2023 circuit was 70 competitive miles long.
+The Circuit of Ireland presented as the third round of the Irish Tarmac Rally Championship.